Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Colour Scheme
 - Colours used on the website meet the colours of the background hero image.
 Four types are used for styling the html elements:
-   * Black: rgba(0, 0, 0, 0.9) - used for sections background
+   * Black: rgba(0, 0, 0, 0.9) - used for sections background.
-   * Orange type: rgb(223, 152, 96) - used for restaurant logo, h2 and h3 headers, section and image borders, and textboxes
+   * Orange type: rgb(223, 152, 96) - used for restaurant logo, h2 and h3 headers, section and image borders, and textboxes.
-   * Smokewhite: rgb(245, 245, 245) - used in footer, navbar, for paragraphs, menu items, and form labels
+   * Smokewhite: rgb(245, 245, 245) - used in footer, navbar, for paragraphs, menu items, and form labels.
-   * Turqoise type: rgb(28, 97, 65) - used as background colour in call to actions buttons, and audio player
+   * Turqoise type: rgb(28, 97, 65) - used as background colour in call to actions buttons, and audio player.
 - The sections of the website have a black transparent colour.
 This to keep the hero image in the background visible.

 #### Typography
 - [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin#about) is the only font used throughout the website.
-Sans Serif is set as fallback colour.
+Sans Serif is set as fallback font type.
 This font is based on the 1912 Morris Fuller Benton classic and was designed by Pablo Impallari, an Argentinian type designer based in Rosario.

 #### Imagery
-- A background image (hero) has been added to every page which shows the interior of the restaurant.
-This gives the visitor of the website a good feeling
+- A background image (hero) has been added to every page which shows the interior of the restaurant, giving the visitor a good idea about the atmosphere and of how the restaurant looks from the inside.

 #### Wireframes